Islam is the world's dominant religion

 barrier was raised a total of 62 times between 1983 and 2001.
 It was raised

 with increasing frequency as the decades went by.
 Towards the end of this

-century, its successor needs to be raised over 200 times every year
+century its successor will need to be raised over 200 times each and every year.*

 Accurate simulations of viruses